muellerberndt/sabre/README.md

 	<img src="/static/sabre_v2.jpg" width="100%"/>
 </p>

-Minimum viable [MythX](https://mythx.io) client.
-Compiles and analyzes a Solidity smart contract.
+Sabre is a minimum viable [MythX](https://mythx.io) client.
+It compiles and analyzes a Solidity smart contract using the MythX cloud service.

 ## Usage